-Dr. Zaragoza Lao, earned her medical degree at The Medical College of Ohio (MCO) as well as completed her residency training as an accelerated family practice resident at the MCO/St. Vincent Medical Center Family Practice Residency.
-She completed a faculty development fellowship in curriculum design at Michigan State University.
-Most recently she finished a one-year masters degree in medical management at the University of Southern California’s Marshall School of Business.
-She has a special interest in family-centered maternity care and women’s health care issues particularly in the adolescent population.
+Dr. Zaragoza earned her medical degree at The Medical College of Ohio (MCO) as well as completed her residency training as an accelerated family practice resident at MCO/St. Vincent Medical Center.
+She completed a faculty development fellowship in curriculum design at Michigan State University and a one-year masters degree in medical management at the University of Southern California’s Marshall School of Business.
+She has been actively in involved in directing Faculty Learning Communities.

 Maria Manriquez, M.D.

-Maria Manriquez completed medical school at the University of Arizona, Tucson in 1998, and residency training in Obstetrics and Gynecology at Banner Good Samaritan in 2002.
-Dr Manriquez is active locally, regionally and nationally in medical education.
+Dr. Manriquez-Sanchez completed medical school at the University of Arizona, Tucson in 1998, and residency training in Obstetrics and Gynecology at Banner Good Samaritan in 2002.
+She is active locally, regionally and nationally in medical education.
 She has served on the scientific program committee for the American College of Obstetricians and Gynecologist – Annual Clinical Meeting (ACM) Jan 2004 – May 2006.
 She also served on the ACOG Continuing Medical Education Committee 2006-2009.

 Maricela P. Moffitt, M.D., M.P.H., FACP